-Objective Supports This Philosophy • We set target performance levels that are challenging and aligned with stockholder interests. • We set commensurately more challenging goals in association with above-target payout levels. • The GE Compensation Committee and the GE Board consider the results of GE's annual, advisory say-on-pay proposal.
-Incentivize Short- and Long-Term Performance • Our program provides an appropriate mix of compensation elements. • Cash payments reward achievement of short- term goals, while equity awards encourage our executives to deliver sustained strong results over multi-year performance periods. • The GE Compensation Committee has increased the portion of our executive compensation delivered in the form of long-term equity incentive compensation, rather than cash, to further align our executives with investors' interests.
-Attract and Retain Top Talent • Our program provides competitive compensation programs that attract and retain talented executives with a strong track record of success, assuring a high performing and stable leadership team to lead our businesses.
-The GE Compensation Committee continues to monitor market trends and align compensation programs with market where relevant.
-No Excessive Risk-Taking • Equity awards have specific holding and retention requirements for senior executives, which discourage excessive risk taking by keeping long-term compensation aligned with our share price performance even after it is earned.
-The GE Compensation Committee retains discretion to adjust compensation for quality of performance and adherence to compensations.
+- We set target performance levels that are challenging and aligned with stockholder interests. - We set commensurately more challenging goals in association with above-target payout levels. - The GE Compensation Committee and the GE Board consider the results of GE's annual, advisory say-on-pay proposal. - Our program provides an appropriate mix of compensation elements. - Cash payments reward achievement of shortterm goals, while equity awards encourage our executives to deliver sustained strong results over multi-year performance periods. - The GE Compensation Committee has increased the portion of our executive compensation delivered in the form of long-term equity incentive compensation, rather than cash, to further align our executives with investors' interests. - Our program provides competitive compensation programs that attract and retain talented executives with a strong track record of success, assuring a high performing and stable leadership team to lead our businesses. - The GE Compensation Committee continues to monitor market trends and align compensation programs with market where relevant. - Equity awards have specific holding and retention requirements for senior executives, which discourage excessive risk taking by keeping long-term compensation aligned with our share price performance even after it is earned. - The GE Compensation Committee retains discretion to adjust compensation for quality of performance and adherence to company values, and, in cases of detrimental misconduct, pursuant to GE's clawback policy.